-Funding Complete – Project Start Date is April 2017
+Funding Complete – Project Completion Date is September 2017

 Over the past several years, the Virginia men’s basketball program has been among the very best in the country, having won both regular season and ACC tournament championships, earning two number one, and a number two seed in the NCAA tournament and advancing to the Elite Eight.
 In support of head coach Tony Bennett and building on the momentum he and his staff have created, the University of Virginia athletics department and the Virginia Athletics Foundation have completed private funding for this $3 million project.

-Renovations will impact all of the men’s basketball team areas in John Paul Jones Arena and are scheduled to begin in April 2017.
+Renovations will impact all of the men’s basketball team areas in John Paul Jones Arena and are scheduled to be complete by Sept.
+1, 2017.
 This will be the first update to the facility since its opening in 2006.
 Since that time, many of the top basketball programs have built and renovated team support areas that have surpassed our current facilities.
 John Paul Jones Arena has been a critical component to the program’s success and adapting team areas to the current needs of the program will be important to future success.